Houston evokes painful memories of Katrina

 There is no doubt the challenge will be huge for Houston, a city of 2.3 million residents.

-Forecasters said Sunday that the remnants of Hurricane Harvey would dump as much as 50 inches (127 centimeters) of rain in some spots, the highest ever recorded in Texas.
+Forecasters predict the remnants of Harvey could dump as much as 50 inches (127 centimeters) of rain in parts.
 “The breadth and intensity of this rainfall is beyond anything experienced before and is resulting in catastrophic flooding,” the National Weather Service said in a statement.

+Harvey made landfall Friday as a Category 4 hurricane.
+It has since been downgraded to a tropical storm.

 In New Orleans, almost 80 percent of residents were evacuated days ahead of Katrina’s arrival.
-In contrast, Houston’s Mayor Sylvester Turner advised people to stay in their homes, saying it was not feasible to evacuate the entire city.
+In contrast, Houston Mayor Sylvester Turner advised people to stay in their homes, saying it was not feasible to completely evacuate the nation’s fourth-largest city.

-Rescue workers were so overwhelmed with calls for help Sunday that initially they were able to respond only to life-and-death situations.

 Houston authorities urged people to escape to the roofs of their homes to avoid becoming trapped in attics, which caused more than a dozen deaths in Katrina’s aftermath.

-Residents were asked to wave sheets or towels to draw attention to their location as floodwaters reached second-story levels — echoing images from New Orleans.
+Rescue workers were so overwhelmed with calls for help Sunday that they initially were responding only to life-and-death situations.

-It and the city’s Astrodome in 2005 received thousands of Katrina evacuees fleeing the horrific conditions of New Orleans’ shelters in 2005.
+In 2005, Houston hosted Katrina survivors, with the convention center and the Astrodome receiving thousands of people fleeing the horrific conditions of New Orleans’ shelters.

+Among them was Raeann Barber, who came to Houston with nothing but the nightgown on her back.

+The 37-year-old woman, who rebuilt her life in Houston, found herself again fleeing her home when she woke up to knee-high water in her apartment.
+A Coast Guard boat helped her escape.

+Desiree Mallard, who escaped her apartment complex by using an inflated air mattress to float her nearly 2-year-old son through chest-high floodwaters, said she wished she had left before Hurricane Harvey approached the Texas Gulf Coast.
+But she saw on the news to stay in place.

+“And then when it got bad, they said it’s too late to evacuate,” she said.

-Asked if this storm could become Houston’s Hurricane Katrina, Texas Gov. Greg Abbott ducked the question.
+Asked if this storm could become Houston’s Hurricane Katrina, Texas Gov. Greg Abbott, who had contradicted the mayor’s advice and urged people to flee from Harvey’s path, ducked the question.

 “As far as the evacuations, now is not the time to second-guess the decisions that were made,” Abbott told reporters in Austin.
 “What’s important is that everybody work together to ensure that we are going to, first, save lives and, second, help people across the state rebuild.
 And because of the effort that we’ve been able to put together, I think and believe we will be very successful.”